-Passing the field internship and summative exams will constitute completion of the University of Alaska Anchorage, Southcentral Paramedic Program, and the student will be eligible to sit for the National Registry Paramedic CBT Exam.
+Passing the field internship and summative exams will constitute completion of the University of Alaska Anchorage, Kenai Peninsula College Paramedic Program, and the student will be eligible to sit for the National Registry Paramedic cognitive and psychomotor exams.

 - The minimum passing score on the summative written exam is 80%. - The practical examination is graded on a Pass/Fail as outlined previously.